Day 1: Tangier – Chefchaouen

 Day 2: Chefchaouen – Meknes – Fez

-Lunch will be at a typical restaurant in the medina.
-Your accommodations and dinner will be back in your hotel in Fes.
+Your accommodations and dinner will be in your riad/hotel in Fez.

 After breakfast at your hotel, your tour starts with an early departure in Fes from your hotel.
 You will be amazed by the most fascinating landscapes conceivable as we pass along the Middle Atlas Mountains.
 Your first destination will be to Ifrane.